Why Would You Want to Change?

 The best way to create a new custom field for your passwords is right in Memberium.

 Open the Memberium settings screen (default Login tab) and then you’ll see the field “Create New Password Field”

 In that field, type the desired name of your new custom field.
 In the example above, I’m using “Memberium Password”

 Then scroll down to the bottom and select “Update”

 The page will reload and you’ll see the new field in the first dropdown.
 We need to complete an additional step before setting the field as the password field.

-In order for this to work, we simply need to set the value of our new field to “PASSWORD_PLACEHOLDER” without the quotes.
+In order for this to work, we simply need to export the passwords and then import them into the custom field.

 First, go to contacts and select all of your contacts:

 Depending on how many contacts you have, this may take a few minutes.
-Once it says it’s complete, you can open any contact record, go to the custom field tab, and see if the field is set to PASSWORD_PLACEHOLDER as you just configured:
+Once it says it’s complete, you can open any contact record, go to the custom field tab, and see if the password is in the custom field.